kiikode/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 5. A function that searches a string for any of a set of bytes
 6. A function that locates a substring
 7. A function that prints the chessboard
+8. A function that prints the sum of the two diagonals of a square matrix of integers